Skip to Content

 Type of content

 The next round in Crunchyroll vs. AnimeLab is the type of content.
-After using both for a while, I can assure you that both services suit different types of audiences.
+After using both for a while, I can assure you that both services suit different audiences.

-Crunchyroll focuses on the subtitles, so you will most likely find more subbed content.
+Crunchyroll focuses on the subtitles, so you will likely find more subbed content.

 It is a place for digital manga, which AnimeLab does not offer.
 Some of the popular shows available on Crunchyroll: